Brent Honeywell Jr.

-Brent Lee Honeywell Jr. (born March 31, 1995) is an American professional baseball pitcher for the San Diego Padres of Major League Baseball (MLB).
-He was drafted by the Tampa Bay Rays in the second round of the 2014 MLB draft.
+Brent Lee Honeywell Jr. (born March 31, 1995) is an American professional baseball pitcher who is a free agent.
+He has previously played in the Major League Baseball (MLB) for the Tampa Bay Rays, San Diego Padres, Chicago White Sox, Pittsburgh Pirates, and Los Angeles Dodgers.

+The Rays selected Honeywell in the second round of the 2014 MLB draft.
 After 1,298 days and four arm surgeries between professional appearances, Honeywell made his MLB debut on April 11, 2021.

-Career

 Early life and amateur career

 Honeywell was born in Carnesville, Georgia, to Brent Honeywell, Sr and Sabrina Cantera White.
 The elder Brent Honeywell was a high school teacher and former Minor League Baseball player from Michigan who settled in Georgia after playing for the Augusta Pirates.

 Honeywell attended Franklin County High School in Carnesville, where he played baseball for his father, the school's coach.
 He went undrafted out of high school and attended Walters State Community College for one year, where he went 10–3 with a 2.81 earned run average (ERA), 102 strikeouts and only 15 walks.
 During that season, his velocity increased from the mid-80 miles per hour range into the 90s.
-Honeywell was drafted by the Tampa Bay Rays in the second round of the 2014 Major League Baseball draft.

 Professional career

 Tampa Bay Rays

+The Tampa Bay Rays selected Honeywell in the second round of the 2014 Major League Baseball draft.
 He signed with the Rays and made his professional debut with the Princeton Rays.
 He finished his first year with a 1.07 ERA with 40 strikeouts in 33 1/3 innings over nine games (eight starts).
-Honeywell started 2015 with the Bowling Green Hot Rods of the Class A Midwest League and was later promoted to the Charlotte Stone Crabs of the Class A-Advanced Carolina League.
+Honeywell started 2015 with the Bowling Green Hot Rods of the Single–A Midwest League and was later promoted to the Charlotte Stone Crabs of the High–A Carolina League.
 He posted a combined 9–6 record with a 3.18 ERA in 24 total starts between both clubs.